Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Comparison with neutron stars and black holes

 This only depends on the mass of the BS, as in the case of BHs.

 The $f$-mode oscillations of NSs have been studied in great detail.
 Given the underlying uncertainty in NS EoS, we obtain a band in the $f$-$M$ space.
 NSs lie in the mass range of 1-2.5 $M_{\odot}$ with compactness in the range 0.1-0.3.
-We show this mass range in Fig.~\ref{fig:comparison_bh_ns_qnm}(a).
+We show this mass range in Fig.~\ref{fig:comparison_bh_ns_qnm} (a).
 The blue contour shows the region covered by BSs.
 The upper boundary corresponds to $C=C_{max}=0.16$.
 Silver curves show the $f-M$ region spanned by NSs due to the uncertainty in the microscopic equation of state (taken from~\cite{Pradhan2022}).
-We see a partial overlap with the NS band, but BS frequencies in the higher mass range are lower than that of NSs.
+We see a partial overlap with the NS band, but BS frequencies in the higher mass range are lower than those of NSs.
 Thus, GW observation of $f$-mode oscillations of a compact object in the NS mass range but outside the expected NS frequency band would be a signature for BS.

 Astrophysical BHs are not expected in the mass range of NSs.
 However, PBHs, if they exist, may have mass in the solar and sub-solar mass range.
 On the other hand, stellar mass BHs fall in the range 5-100 $M_{\odot}$ and supermassive BHs (SMBH) in galactic centers have masses $10^6$-$10^9$ $M_{\odot}$.
-We show these two mass ranges Figs.~\ref{fig:comparison_bh_ns_qnm}(b) and~\ref{fig:comparison_bh_ns_qnm}(c), respectively.
+We show these two mass ranges in Figs.~\ref{fig:comparison_bh_ns_qnm} (b) and~\ref{fig:comparison_bh_ns_qnm} (c), respectively.
 BHs with masses larger than 100 $M_{\odot}$ are possible via mergers of lighter stellar mass BHs~\cite{IMBH2020}.
 We show the $n=0$, $l=2$ fundamental $f$-mode QNM frequency~\cite{Kokkotas1999} by the black curves in Fig.~\ref{fig:comparison_bh_ns_qnm}.
-This is given by $\omega M = 0.37+0.19a$~\cite{Kokkotas1999} in geometrical units ($G=c=1$), $a$ is the angular momentum, which after reverting to natural units for the non-spinning case means
+This is given by $\omega M = 0.3737 - 0.0890i$~\cite{Kokkotas1999, Berti2009} in geometrical units ($G=c=1$).
+Reverting to natural units means

-The BH frequency only depends on the mass of a non-rotating, chargeless BH~\cite{Kokkotas1999}.
+The BH frequency only depends on the mass of a non-rotating, chargeless BH (no hair).
 The BH frequency is also consistently higher than that of BS by a certain factor.
 This is expected from the high compactness of BH ($C=0.5$), which is higher by a factor of $3.125$ compared to the most compact BS.
 This factor is readily calculable using Eqs.~\ref{eqn:fmax_m_relation_2} and~\ref{eqn:bh_qnm_eqn}.
 We define a ratio ($\mathcal{R_{BS/BH}}$) as the ratio of the fundamental QNM frequency of the most compact BS to that of BH of the same mass.
 This ratio is a constant, independent of mass, and is given by